Crop Production and Field Crops

 Nearly 1,000 acres are utilized for agronomic research by the Department of Agronomy and Horticulture.
 Studies relating to crop production and field crops involve plant breeding, genetics and molecular physiology plant physiology and production ecology, soil and water science, and weed science.
 The studies are showing grain producers how to successfully use no-till and reduced tillage systems.
 And technologies such as Geospatial and Precision Technologies are being to utilized to determine input variances – such as fertilizer – which affects profitability and environmental impact.
 Weeds are also studied because Nebraskans spend a substantial amount of money on weed control – on crops and in their yards.

 Rusts, leaf blights, stem and root rots and other diseases are caused by pathogens that can distress field crops, ornamentals, trees, forage grasses, turfgrasses, fruits and vegetables.
-The Department of Plant Pathology at UNL has a long tradition of excellence in research and service to the state of Nebraska, the nation and internationally.
+The Department of Plant Pathology at University of Nebraska-Lincoln has a long tradition of excellence in research and service to the state of Nebraska, the nation and internationally.
 The department's research seeks to provide solutions to plant disease and health issues, develop new knowledge of plant-pathogenic and plant-associated microorganisms, and provide quality, relevant education.
 The Department of Plant Pathology developed prevention techniques for dealing with diseases such as Wheat Rust, Soybean Rust and the bean pod mottle.
-The department has set up surveillance sites across Nebraska for soybean rust – including one at the ARDC.
-This makes UNL in the first line of defense in fighting this disease.
+The department has set up surveillance sites across Nebraska for soybean rust – including one at ENREC.
+This makes the Unviersity in the first line of defense in fighting this disease.